certainty/madmacs/README.md

 > This is my Emacs configuration.
 There are many like it, but this one is mine.

+**Note:** I'm currently doing most of my config on the [meow branch](https://github.com/certainty/madmacs/tree/meow), which I think will eventually become the main branch.

 ## Madmacs in a few bullet points

 * Built on the shoulders of giants